How Cold Affects Our Eyes: Effects and Protection

 1. Dry eyes

-Low temperatures, wind, and artificial heating reduce humidity, causing the tear film to evaporate rapidly.
+Low temperatures, wind, and artificial heating reduce humidity, causing rapid evaporation of the tear film.
 This compromises the natural protection of the eyes, leading to dry eyes in winter.

-Cold weather increases sensitivity to light , especially reflections on snow.
+Cold increases light sensitivity, especially with reflections off snow.
 Winter glare can be intense, making vision more uncomfortable.

 3. Excessive tearing

-Paradoxically, cold weather can stimulate excessive tearing as a defense to maintain optimal hydration and temperature of the eyes.
+Paradoxically, cold can stimulate excessive tearing as a defense mechanism to maintain optimal eye hydration and temperature.

 Common symptoms